renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
     If you use the default `platformAutomerge=true` then you should enable your Git hosting platform's capabilities to enforce test passing before PR merge.
-    If you don't do this, the platform might merge Renovate PRs even if the repository's tests haven't started, are in still in progress, or possibly even when they have failed.
+    If you do not do this, the platform might merge Renovate PRs even if the repository's tests have not started, are in still in progress, or possibly even when they have failed.
     On GitHub this is called "Require status checks before merging", which you can find in the "Branch protection rules" section of the settings for your repository.
     [GitHub docs, about protected branches](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches)
     [GitHub docs, require status checks before merging](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging)
-    If you're using another platform, search their documentation for a similar feature.
+    If you are using another platform, search their documentation for a similar feature.

 If you have enabled `automerge` and set `automergeType=pr` in the Renovate config, then leaving `platformAutomerge` as `true` speeds up merging via the platform's native automerge functionality.